pat-alt/pat-alt.github.io/content/post/2022-02-16-effortless-bayesian-deep-learning-in-julia/index.md

 [Twitter](https://twitter.com/ilyasut/status/1491554478243258368).
 On
-one side you have optimists like Ilya Sutskever, chief scientist of OpenAI, who believes that large deep neural networks may already be slighty conscious - that’s “may” and “slightly” and only if you just go deep enough?
+one side you have optimists like Ilya Sutskever, chief scientist of OpenAI, who believes that large deep neural networks may already be slighty conscious - that's "may" and "slightly" and only if you just go deep enough?
 On the other side you have prominent sceptics like Judea Pearl who has long since argued that deep learning still boils down to curve fitting - purely associational and not even remotely intelligent